Rhedir gan Bangor Business School

 Select and apply appropriate quantitative techniques, based on the characteristics of the data and the nature of the research question under scrutiny.

-Understand and interpret the statistical significance of econometric results from literature, and understand their real-world significance.
+Interpret the statistical significance of econometric results from literature, and understand their real-world significance.

 Demonstrate the ability to source, organise and appropriately manipulate economic data.

-Understand appropriate theory for analysing a range of applied economic topics.
+Theoretically analyse a range of applied economic topics.

 |GWAITH CWRS||Applied Project||